 Fertilizing: To ensure the potted plant receives sufficient nutrients, apply a balanced fertilizer in a 10-10-10 NPK formulation, diluted to 1/4 strength weekly during the growing season.

 Repotting: Although your Euphorbia stellispina does not need to be repotted often, it will benefit from repotting when it outgrows its pot.
-The repotting is best done in early spring at the beginning of the growing season.
+Repotting is best done in early spring, at the beginning of the growing season.
 Wear gloves, protective clothing, and appropriate eye protection when handling this plant.

-Propagation: The easiest and quickest way to propagate this plant is by stem cuttings.
-Although it can be started from seeds, it can be difficult for them to germinate.
-Take cuttings during the growing season, while spring is the best time for sowing the seeds.
+Propagation: The easiest and fastest way to propagate this plant is by stem cuttings.
+While it is possible to start the plant from seeds, germination can be challenging.
+Take cuttings during the growing season, and spring is the best time to sow the seeds.

 Learn more at How to Grow and Care for Euphorbia.